The 7 Best Whole-House Water Filter and Softener Combos: Reviewed and Compared (2023)

 Crystal Quest SMART Whole House Water Filter

 As far as its filtration and softening abilities go, it does pretty well.
 But it is a “salt-free conditioner,” not a true softener, so keep that in mind.
-It will remove chlorine, chloramine, trihalomethane, lead, mercury, and herbicides from tap water just like any other product, which makes it a great city water system.
+It will remove chlorine, chloramine, trihalomethanes, lead, mercury, and herbicides from tap water just like any other product, which makes it a great city water system.

 Like I said, as far as its filtration and conditioning abilities go, there is nothing wrong with this product.
 If you get a special deal or something, then by all means go for it.
 But there are other products out there that do the same if not better and don’t include these gimmicky extras to try and get you to spend more money.